juhibanerjee/Unbeatable-Tic-Tac-Toe-game/README.md

 ### Backend Application in Python
 The backend code for the following game is present in Python.
 This code works on the console and is not deployed.
+The following program can be run by typing python src.py on the cosole.

 ## Technical Details